 '''

-name () compound-command [ redirections ]
+fname () compound-command [ redirections ]

-or

-function name [()] compound-command [ redirections ]

 '''

+'''

+function fname [()] compound-command [ redirections ]

+'''

-This defines a shell function named name.
+This defines a shell function named fname.
 The reserved word function is optional.
 If the function reserved word is supplied, the parentheses are optional.
-The body of the function is the compound command compound-command (see Section 3.2.4 [Compound Commands], page 9).
-That command is usually a list enclosed between { and }, but may be any compound command listed above, with one exception: If the function reserved word is used, but the parentheses are not supplied, the braces are required. compound-command is executed whenever name is specified as the name of a command.
-When the shell is in POSIX mode (see Section 6.11 [Bash POSIX Mode], page 99), name may not be the same as one of the special builtins (see Section 4.4 [Special Builtins], page 71).
-Any redirections (see Section 3.6 [Redirections], page 34) associated with the shell function are performed when the function is executed.

-A function definition may be deleted using the -f option to the unset builtin (see Section 4.1 [Bourne Shell Builtins], page 43).
+The body of the function is the compound command compound-command (see Section 3.2.5 [Compound Commands], page 10).
+That command is usually a list enclosed between { and }, but may be any compound command listed above, with one exception: If the function reserved word is used, but the parentheses are not supplied, the braces are required. compound-command is executed whenever fname is specified as the name of a command.
+When the shell is in POSIX mode (see Section 6.11 [Bash POSIX Mode], page 101), fname must be a valid shell name and may not be the same as one of the special builtins (see Section 4.4 [Special Builtins], page 72).
+In default mode, a function name can be any unquoted shell word that does not contain '\$'.
+Any redirections (see Section 3.6 [Redirections], page 35) associated with the shell function are performed when the function is executed.
+A function definition may be deleted using the -f option to the unset builtin (see Section 4.1 [Bourne Shell Builtins], page 44).